micheleantonazzi/generic-dataset/README.md

 As you can see, the function  *field_1_is_positive* is added as an instance method to the generated sample class: this method is called *field_1_is_positive()*.
 The function has been decorated to make the method thread-safe.

-### DatasetDiskManager
+### DatasetFolderManager

-*DatasetDiskManager* is responsible for storing and organizing the dataset on disk.
+*DatasetFolderManager* is responsible for storing and organizing the dataset on disk.
 It works using the methods provided by the super-type *GenericSample*.
-In this way, *DatasetDiskManager* can operate with all sample generated classes without any change.
+In this way, *DatasetFolderManager* can operate with all sample generated classes without any change.
 When it is instantiated, it automatically creates the dataset folder hierarchy (if it still doesn't exist).
 This hierarchy is organized as follows: inside the dataset main folder, another directory is created.
 It divides the dataset into many split, which could specify different data categories or different moments in which the data are collected.
 Then, if a classification problem is modeled, a folder is created for each value in the label set, so the samples are divided according to their label.
 Otherwise, in a regression task, the samples are saved altogether and the label is saved as a dataset field.
 Finally, samples are saved grouping their fields in the same directory.
 Inside these folders (one for each field), the files containing the field values are named as follow: ```{field_name}_{relative_count}_({absolute_count})```, where *relative count* is the sample count depending on its label while *absolute count* is the sample total count.
 In the case of regression task, these numbers are equal because the samples are not divided according to the label value.
 The final folder hierarchy is:

 ```
 dataset_main_folder (dir)